Nekroze/AnorakPack/README.md

  - Ensure ProSthetics mod works with current config changes
  - Find some kind of trading/vending mod
  - Review item transport methods for redundencies
+ - See if MultiMine can work on tree's with treecapitator
+ - Make sure treecapitator works on all appropriate tools

 Changelog
 =========